AmaniHunter/ComputerVision-Python/README.md

-# CSC 4980: Introduction to Computer Vision
-# Dr.Ashok
-Repo for CSC 4980 @ GSU
+Computer Vision using python and a camera